 - How to contact you

-Vague or hidden information raises suspicions.
-If someone has to dig to find your phone number, they’ll wonder what else you’re hiding.
+Hidden or vague information makes people suspicious.
+If they have to hunt for your phone number, they wonder what else you’re hiding.

 About Page That Connects

 People buy from people.
-Your About page should include:
+Your About page needs:

 - What makes you different

-A Houston HVAC company with photos of their actual technicians and a story about 25 years serving the community is more trustworthy than one with generic stock images and vague corporate speak.
+A Houston HVAC company with photos of actual technicians and 25 years serving the community beats stock images and corporate jargon every single time.

 Reviews: Your Most Powerful Trust Signal

-Online reviews are word-of-mouth at scale.
-They’re what other customers say about you—and potential customers trust that more than anything you say about yourself.
+Online reviews are word-of-mouth on steroids.
+What other customers say about you matters more than anything you say about yourself.
+Period.

 Where Reviews Matter

-Google Business Profile: The most important.
-These show up directly in search results and maps.
-Aim for a 4.5+ star rating with at least 20-30 reviews.
+Google Business Profile: This is first.
+Your reviews show directly in search results and maps.
+Target 4.5+ stars with at least 20-30 reviews.

-Industry-specific platforms: Yelp for restaurants, Houzz for contractors, Healthgrades for medical providers.
-Know which platforms matter for your industry.
+Industry-specific platforms: Yelp for restaurants.
+Houzz for contractors.
+Healthgrades for medical.
+Know which platforms matter in your field.

 Getting More Reviews

-Happy customers rarely leave reviews unprompted.
-You need a system:
+Happy customers won’t leave reviews without prompting.
+You need a system.

 - Ask at the right moment.
-Right after delivering great service, when they’re most satisfied
+Right after you deliver.
+When they’re satisfied.

 - Make it easy.
 Send a direct link to your Google review page

-“We’d really appreciate it if you could share your experience on Google—it helps other Houston homeowners find us.”
+Use this: “We’d really appreciate if you’d share your experience on Google.
+It helps other Houston homeowners find us.”

 Responding to All Reviews

-For positive reviews: Thank them specifically.
+For positive reviews: Be specific.
 “Thanks for the kind words about our team’s work on your kitchen renovation, Sarah.
-We enjoyed working with you!”
+We loved working with you.”

-A business that responds thoughtfully to criticism often looks better than one with only positive reviews.
+A business that responds thoughtfully to bad reviews often looks better than one with only glowing ones.

 Social Proof Beyond Reviews